autonomous019/dark-control/README.md

 The chapter demonstrates how purely economic optimization can become **indistinguishable from cognitive warfare**, not because the agent is malicious, but because human attention and behavior become exploitable assets.

----

-## 11. **Dark Agents: How Criminal and Terrorist Actors Might Weaponize Agentic AI**

-The closing chapter examines the geopolitical and counterterrorism implications of agentic AI.
-It outlines how terrorists, insurgencies, extremist networks, and transnational criminal organizations could weaponize autonomous agents to:

-- recruit followers,
-- plan attacks,
-- synthesize propaganda,
-- automate extortion,
-- exploit social conflict,
-- conduct targeted psychological operations,
-- coordinate covert operations with AI assistance.

-The chapter concludes that the **democratization of agentic AI** is one of the most destabilizing technological shifts of the century, enabling malign actors to scale capabilities once reserved for nation-states.

----